Tenute Silvio Nardi Brunello di Montalcino

 Brunello is always heady and full-bodied.
 Brunello for me should also be decidedly autumnal in character.
 Wine for short, cold misty days; kicking through fallen leaves before returning to a warm fire and the promise of warmth and indulgence.

 Still a young wine, so it needs decanting for two hours first.
 Appreciate it slowly over the course of an evening because it continues to evolve in the glass.
 A true vino da meditazione.

 There is a welcome tension here between power and elegance.
 Ruby red and garnet-flecked, there’s cherry and tea on the nose.
-You’ll find tobacco and figs hidden amongst the black cherry and damson fruit and a mouth-watering acidity.
+You’ll find tobacco and figs hidden amongst the black cherry and damson fruit and mouth-watering acidity.
 Nuances of anise, vanilla, leather and liquorice appear on a long, slightly warming and savoury finish.
-I’ve no doubt that as it ages these secondary flavours will continue to develop, making the wine ever more expressive.
+I’ve no doubt that as it ages these secondary flavours will continue to develop, making the wine even more expressive.

 As with all great wines, Brunello needs food.
 My maxim is “complex wine, simple food.”
 Hence a hearty stew is ideal.

 You won’t find a better introduction to Brunello.
 Ideally, this wine needs further ageing, where it will continue to soften and become more complex.
 I expect it to peak between 2018-2030.